aws-quickstart/cdk-eks-blueprints/docs/index.md

 ## What can I do with this QuickStart?

 Customers can use this Quick Start to easily architect and deploy a multi-tenant Blueprints built on EKS.
-Specifically, customers can leverage the `cdk-eks-blueprints` module to:
+Specifically, customers can leverage the `eks-blueprints` module to:

 - [x] Deploy Well-Architected EKS clusters across any number of accounts and regions.
 - [x] Manage cluster configuration, including add-ons that run in each cluster, from a single Git repository.